 - Do you want more control over what users see and in testing your ads?

 If any of these questions came with a “yes”, you’ll want to start working on your PPC advertising.
 Investing a budget towards a PPC campaign will offer you benefits that include top-of-the-page rankings, ads pushed in front of people in demographics or locations you select, and instant results that you can report on.

 How Do I Get PPC and SEO Working Together in 2023?

 As you can see, there are times when you’ll need to make a choice between PPC vs. SEO.
 However, modern digital marketing also offers ways to get both strategies working together to increase your domain authority while also generating more leads at a quicker pace than going pure organic.

 Perhaps the single biggest difference between PPC and SEO highlighted above is time.
 However, you can use the advantages of both to your own advantage.
 Depending on how generous your PPC budget is, you can build a one-time campaign and use its keyword research and conversion results to inform your long-term SEO efforts.

 Because of the longer timespan, it’s not always feasible to test out your keyword analysis using SEO and organic search results.
 PPC offers a great environment for A/B testing copy, landing pages, CTAs, and more.
 From there, you can use the insights from these tests to optimize your long-term content.

 Remarket to Your Undecided Crowd

 You’ve found the keywords that pull in your audience organically, but now you’re having difficulty getting them to convert.
-Many PPC campaigns allow you the option to retarget these potential customers on social media or even in their email inbox by using data to identify their location, demographic information, and more.
+Many PPC campaigns allow you the option to retarget and pinpoint these potential customers on social media or even in their email inbox by using data to identify their location, demographic information, and more.